openebs/website/website/src/blogs/2018-05-29-my-first-contribution-to-openebs-oss.md

 author: Vipul Gupta
 author_info: Enter a short bio?
 No, thank you.
 If you like to find me or my content, then I would be at http://mixstersite.wordpress.com/
 date: 28-05-2018
-tags: Openebs, Go, Golang, Summer Hackfest, Open Source
+tags: OpenEBS, Go, Golang, Summer Hackfest, Open Source
 excerpt: Writing documentation for any project is tough, be it big or small, propriety or open-source.
 Rewriting and improving it is even tougher.
 Let no one tell you any different.
 ---